 Most dogs with OA experience a combination of these factors as their OA develops and progresses.
 We now know that just ‘getting old’ is NOT a cause of OA.

 Are there other signs of OA besides difficulty getting up and down?

 Dogs can exhibit many different signs when they have OA, and they do not necessarily demonstrate all the same signs all the time.
 The most common signs dog owners may notice include:

 - Difficulty getting up and down

 - Lameness in one or more legs

-- Reluctance to go up and/or down stairs
+- Reluctance to go up and down steps

 - Reluctance to jump up or down (onto/off furniture or into/out of a vehicle)